Peepers (Marvel Comics): Powers and abilities

-Peepers was a mutant with "telescopic eyesight" superior to that of any normal human; his telescopic vision enables him to clearly see objects which are miles beyond normal vision range or too small for ordinary vision, and he can even see through matter.
+Peepers is a mutant with "telescopic eyesight" that enables him to see through solid objects as well as see things that are miles beyond normal vision range or too small for ordinary vision.
 He can also project beams of energy from his eyes.

 Other versions

-House of M

-Peepers was seen as a member of Magneto's mutant army during his rise to power.
-Peepers was later seen assisting Zebediah Killgrave in showing Ronan around the Earth Army's complex.
+An alternate universe variant of Peepers from Earth-58163 appears in House of M as a member of Magneto's mutant army.